Java Full Stack Developer Roadmap 2025

 3. What is the future of a full-stack Java developer?

-The future looks bright for full-stack Java developers since there is a growing need for developers with the knowledge and skills to work on both the application front-end and back-end.
+The future looks bright for full-stack Java developers since there is growing need for developers with knowledge and skills to work on both application front-end and back-end.
 Java is still significantly popular in the enterprise application world.
 In addition to SQL databases, there are many new technologies and advancements happening like containerization and cloud computing.

 4. What are the key skills required for a full-stack Java developer?